Perpy-del/uptick_sql/README.md

 A simple application using NodeJS built on ExpressJS and PostgreSQL with Sequelize ORM.

-This repository contains the source code for the MyQuizPal application.
+This repository contains the source code for the uptick_sql application.
 Follow the instructions below to set up the codebase on your local machine.

 ### Here is the [API Documentation](https://documenter.getpostman.com/view/26756602/2sA3duGZ88)